 We’ll help you reduce time and hassle by guiding and assisting you with the many detailed matters concerning estate administration.
 During our initial conversation, we will listen to your needs and concerns surrounding probate and provide you with information on the best way to move forward, and how we can help.

 We have extensive experience in various practice areas related to estate law, including elder law.

 Are you planning for the future?
 We design customized estate plans for each client to help you avoid probate and protect your legacy.

 Call our law firm today.

 You can avoid probate by creating a solid estate plan that incorporates a revocable living trust to transfer assets outside of probate to your beneficiaries after your death.

 Do I need an attorney for probate?

-While there is no legal requirement to have a probate lawyer represent you through the probate process, hiring an experienced attorney can help facilitate a smoother process for you and your loved ones.
-Although legal representation is optional, it’s highly recommended.
+While there is no legal requirement to have a probate lawyer represent you through the probate process, hiring an experienced attorney can help facilitate a smoother process for you and the heirs of the estate.

 In Alabama, after all the steps are completed to appoint a personal representative of the estate, distribution of the estate will be delayed for a minimum of six months.
 According to Alabama state law, this is how long unknown creditors or collectors have to make a claim against the estate for unpaid debts.
 This will also give the administrators plenty of time to locate and notify beneficiaries, inventory the estate, and perform other administrative tasks.